Put the numbered stickers on the keys and you’re ready to go.

 Kid’s piano should be fun, especially in the beginning!

-When your child has grown comfortable with the geography of the piano using Piano By Number they’re ready to read music.
+When you’ve grown comfortable with the geography of the piano using Piano By Number, you’re ready to read music.

 Developed by Emmy Award Winner and leading children’s music educator John Aschenbrenner, this new method consistently delivers better results in preparing children for piano lessons.

 Conventional piano methods start kids too quickly, leading most children to quit piano lessons.
 Kids don’t quit piano because they aren’t smart enough, they quit because they are not properly prepared for reading music.

 We’ve found this failure can be prevented by starting children playing Piano By Number at home.

 Kids then make a slow and smooth transition to reading music using our fun activity book, I Can Read Music.
 This remarkable educational tool makes reading music fun for children.

 By giving kids a visual reference point on the piano keys (the stickers) I Can Read Music prevents confusion and promotes enthusiasm when kids are first starting to read music.

 Why not get started playing piano today?
 Research studies agree that piano lessons are an essential part of an enriched early childhood education, producing a 40% rise in math scores, as well as improvements in handwriting, English, and other subjects.

 The piano is the first place many kids start solving abstract problems, and learn how to work through a task happily.